flbdx/maskuni/README.md

 ### Unicode charsets

-The default mode of Maskgen is limited to 8-bit characters, which may use any character encoding.
+The default mode of Maskuni is limited to 8-bit characters, which may use any character encoding.
 Therefore it's not possible to use characters that are usually only available on multibyte character encodings such as UTF-8.

-For example, it's not possible to use smileys with the default mode of Maskgen (same with Hashcat or maskprocessor):
+For example, it's not possible to use smileys with the default mode of Maskuni (same with Hashcat or maskprocessor):
 ```
-$ ./maskgen -1 '😂❤😍😊😭😘👍' emoji?1
+$ ./maskuni -1 '😂❤😍😊😭😘👍' emoji?1
 emoji�
 emoji�
 emoji�